AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54885-exception-during-multiple-address-checkout.md

 ---
-title: "ACSD-54885: Exception during multiple address checkout when admin logins as customer"
+title: "ACSD-54885: Exception during multiple address checkout when admin logs in as customer"
 description: Apply the ACSD-54885 patch to fix the Adobe Commerce issue where an error occurs during multiple address checkout when the admin is using the "Login as Customer" functionality.
 feature: Checkout
 role: Admin, Developer